Training & Onboarding

 Read summarized version with

-Cross-training is when you teach employees to handle tasks and responsibilities that fall outside their main job.
-It's different from job rotation, where people move through different positions over time.
-With cross-training, employees pick up adjacent skills while still keeping their core responsibilities, often through on-the-job training.
-The result?
-A team that can roll with changes and cover gaps when someone's out.
+This isn’t job rotation, where people move through different positions over time.
+With cross-training, employees pick up adjacent skills while still holding onto their core responsibilities, usually through on-the-job training.
+What you end up with is a team that can absorb change and cover gaps when someone’s out sick.

 Key Characteristics of Cross-Training